k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/03_LU_Enhancements_Functions_flow.md

 ##### Question 2: Case notes clean-up

 The Case_Notes table stores notes about a specific case that has been opened for a specific owner.
-Tamar (Instance ID = 1472) keeps receiving old bills and apology letters about issues she is experiencing with the network to her mailing address.
+Tamar (Instance ID = 1472) recieves old bills and apology letters to her mailing address about issues she is experiencing with the network.
 The case notes reflect issues that are still open.

     1. Let's first list the contracts owned by Tamar in the data viewer.
            - How many contracts does she own ?